dabeaz/curio/docs/reference.rst

 There is only one method that may be used on a :class:`Kernel` outside of coroutines.

-.. method:: Kernel.run(corofunc=None, *args, timeout=None, shutdown=False)
+.. method:: Kernel.run(corofunc=None, *args, shutdown=False)

-   Runs the kernel until all non-daemonic tasks have finished execution.  *corofunc* is an async function to run as a task.
-The final result of this function, if supplied, is returned.
-If an exception occurs, it is wrapped in a ``TaskError`` exception.
-   *args* are the arguments given to *corofunc*.  *timeout* specified a timeout to put on the initial task.
-If *shutdown* is ``True``, the kernel will cancel all daemonic tasks and perform a clean shutdown once all regular tasks have completed.
-Calling this method with no coroutine and *shutdown* set to ``True`` will make the kernel cancel all remaining tasks and perform a clean shut down.
-Raise a `RuntimeError` if a task is submitted to an already running kernel or if an attempt is made to run more than one kernel in a thread.
+   Runs the kernel until the supplied async function *corofunc* completes execution.The final result of this function, if supplied, is returned. *args* are the arguments given to *corofunc*.
+If *shutdown* is ``True``, the kernel will cancel all remaining tasks and perform a clean shutdown.
+Calling this method with *corofunc* set to ``None`` causes the kernel to run through a single check for task activity before returning immediately.
+Raises a `RuntimeError` if a task is submitted to an already running kernel or if an attempt is made to run more than one kernel in a thread.

 If submitting multiple tasks, one after another, from synchronous code, consider using a kernel as a context manager.
 For example::